smellyshovel/form-sentinel/README.md

     }
 }
 ```
-You can find out more about *validationRules* property [here](https://github.com/smellyshovel/form-sentinel/wiki/Working-with-the-validationRules-property).
+You can find out more about `validationRules` property [here](https://github.com/smellyshovel/form-sentinel/wiki/Working-with-the-validationRules-property).

-The **third** thing you should do is specify cases of when you want a validation to happen, like this:
+The **third** thing you should do is set the `validateOn` property of the `form`
+corresponding to your vision of which validations of which fields should happen
+on defenite events ongoing with the `form`:
 ```javascript
 form.validateOn = ["submit", {
     keyup: {name: ["presence"]}
 }];
 ```
-You can find out more about *validateOn* property [here](#).
+You can find out more about `validateOn` property [here](#).

-The **last** thing is to add the validation event listener and handle results of validation:
+The **last** thing is to add the validation event listener to the `form` and
+handle results of validation:
 ```javascript
 form.addEventListener("validation", function(event) {
     if (event.detail.validation.passed) {